 - Zum Schneider (East Village)

 Zum Schneider is a popular venue for sports games.
-It doesn’t matter if it’s the Soccer World Cup, the Super Bowl or a regular game – at this German beer house you can watch it on a large screen!
-This is where sport enthusiasts get together to cheer and celebrate.
+It doesn’t matter if it’s the Soccer World Cup, the Super Bowl or a regular game – at this German beer house, you can watch it on a large screen!
+This is where sports enthusiasts get together to cheer and celebrate.
 The venue also offers a large selection of beverages and comfort food.
 What else do you need?
 As it will be crowded, you should make a reservation in advance.
 For more info and details regarding reservations visit Zum Schneider.

 Start: 6:30 pm